 Finally, the reason why you’re making an authoritative content is because you want to provide a solution for a problem that your readers face.
 People don’t go out of their way to read content just for the heck of it.
 They are looking for the answers to their problem and if they checked out your website, then that means they think you have the solution.

 Now, the question is, did you make that content for your target audience?
 Creating a good DIY content for carpet cleaning is perfect when you’re in the home cleaning service, but not when you’re a Digital Marketing company.
 If you fail to determine which category your content should fall in, then it would fail its purpose as an authoritative content as well.

-Put your authoritative content on the right places, where they can be seen by the right audiences.
+Put your authoritative content in the right places where the right audiences can see them.
 There are many ways for you to do that, like guest blogging for example.

 Boosting Your Online Authority